• Skip to primary navigation

 Shot Tower Historical State ParkAustinville

-Overlooking the New River, Shot Tower was built more than 150 years ago to make ammunition for the firearms of the early settlers.
-Lead from the nearby Austinville Mines was Shot Tower at the parkmelted in a kettle atop the 75-foot tower and poured through a sieve, falling through the tower and an additional 75-foot shaft beneath the tower into a kettle of water.
-For a small fee, guests may ascend the tower which is on the National Register of Historic Places.
+Overlooking the New River, Shot Tower was built more than 200 years ago to make ammunition for the firearms of the early settlers.
+Lead from the nearby Austinville Mines was melted in a kettle atop the 75-foot tower and poured through a sieve, falling through the tower and an additional 75-foot shaft beneath the tower into a kettle of water.
+Guests may ascend the tower, which is on the National Register of Historic Places.
+Interpretive signs provide details on the tower.
+Grounds are open from dawn until dusk.
+The parking lot is open year-round.
+The tower is open on scheduled days in the summer.
+Admission to the tower is free; the daily parking fee applies.
+Group tours are also available.
+Call the office at 276-699-6778 for details.

 Shot Tower Historical State Park website